First Call Resolution (FCR): The Ultimate Guide to Boosting Customer Satisfaction

 Key performance indicators (KPIs) related to FCR

-Alongside FCR, it’s helpful to track related metrics such as average handling time, ticket reopening rates, and customer satisfaction scores.
+Alongside FCR, it's helpful to track related metrics such as average handling time, ticket reopening rates, and customer satisfaction scores, though some analysis shows there is no correlation between a higher resolution rate and a higher handle time.
 These KPIs can offer insights into whether your initiatives are having the desired impact.

 Tools and techniques for accurate FCR measurement